NMFC Changes Are Coming

 4. Make sub provision items with multiple classes and NO handling, stowability and liability issues 13 – sub full density items.

 Please note that the items on the attached list are currently under review and do not constitute an official docket.
 The inclusion of these items in the 2025-1 docket will be determined upon review by the NMFTA.
 Importantly, the NMFTA will not release or discuss the specific plan for any item on this list prior to the release of the 2025-1 docket.
-This list is provided so that interested parties can analyze how the proposed changes may affect them once the 2025-1 docket goes into effect.
+This list is provided so that interested parties can analyze how the proposed changes may affect them once the 2025-1 docket goes into effect on Saturday, July 19th.
 It is not meant to be a comprehensive list of all items in the NMFC.
 Once the 2025-1 docket is released, we will welcome feedback through our normal channels.

 Frequently Asked Questions

 Have a question?
-Browse the FAQs below.
+Browse the FAQs below or download the comprehensive FAQ document.

 Why is the NMFC changing?